Today’s guest post on being more productive is contributed by my friend, author and blogger Jessica from Moderndaygirlblog

 Block out a specific time for yourself.
 If you are always on the move, slowing down actually making time for you and your well-being is the key.
 You might not think you need it, but having that time to yourself might surprise you.

 So if you know the only quiet time you get on your own is in the morning, block it out and focus.
 It’ll become easier the more you do it too.
-Practise makes perfect!
+Practice makes perfect!

 - Cut out the procrastination